Anita-Mutemi/tilegame/README.md

 ## Installation

-To set up the Rocarstor car website, follow these steps:
+To set up the Tile Matching Game Board, follow these steps:

 1. Format the HTML file by including relevant elements cloned to css and html.
 2. Format the CSS file for the website's design.